singlebinary/singlebinary.github.io/_posts/2014-09-08-create-db-in-mysql.md

 ~~~

 This command creates an empty database.
-The next step is to name the columns of the database:
+Once this is created, we name each column in our database.

 ~~~python
 mysql> create table newbooks (